Skip to main page content

 CYC-4012

-Child & Youth Care Methodology II
+Child & Youth Care Methodology 2

 This course examines the psychodynamics of children and youth in need of help and the complex factors involved.
 Opportunity to develop therapeutic, observation, and assessment skills in relation to children and youths' behaviour, as it relates to the process of change, is provided.